allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 <<< HTTP GET Response: article: "Hexagonal Architecture" successfully retrieved
 ```
 ## Summary
-To sum up, the domain, which constitutes the core of our application (center of the hexagon)
+To sum up, the domain, which constitutes the core of our application (centre of the hexagon)
 is surrounded by six adapters.
 Five of them (the so-called “outbound” adapters) implement domain interfaces,
 while the API adapter (“inbound” adapter) calls the domain logic via a public domain service.